-Command Definition add Add a new item for an entity. apply Apply changes on just the current entity. changes View a list of config areas with unapplied changes. delete Delete an item for an entity. discard Discard changes on just the current entity edit Making changes to configuration options without nav- igating through the hierarchy. exit Leave config mode without applying changes. help / ?
+Command Definition add Add a new item for an entity. apply Apply changes on just the current entity. changes View a list of config areas with unapplied changes. delete Delete an item for an entity. diff Show additions, removals, changes and functional dif- ferences between the input and running configurations.
+See also ogcli diff. discard Discard changes on just the current entity edit Making changes to configuration options without nav- igating through the hierarchy. exit Leave config mode without applying changes. help / ?
 Display the available options for the configuration section.
-Can be used in combination with a command or configuration option to access help documentation. import/export Copy a config file from a specific network location to the console server and run the file.
-The import/export commands operate in bash, ie. outside of config CLI.
+Can be used in combination with a command or configuration option to access help documentation.